Decentralised Identifiers (DIDs)

 How are DIDs used?

 While DIDs are used to identify a particular subject, personally identifiable information (PII) is not generally associated with the DID or associated DID document.
-Keeping in mind that a DID is a URI and as such a formatted combination of letters, numbers and specificy symbols, a subject’s DID does not include the subject’s name, location or other identifying attributes.
+Keeping in mind that a DID is a URI and as such a formatted combination of letters, numbers and specific symbols, a subject’s DID does not include the subject’s name, location or other identifying attributes.
 It is advised by W3C that, when PII associated with a subject needs to be managed or shared, it should be done so via a Verifiable Credential (VC) or service endpoints controlled by the DID subject.
 This process ensures that the privacy of the subject is maintained and the control over data sharing and exposure remains with the subject itself.
 Items such as VCs can be associated with DIDs to ensure the subject can maintain and manage their PII, however only the subject can read the data inside the VC.
 The subject can always share the VC with another party, and in that transaction the subject will grant access to the party to read their associated DID document.

 For detailed information on Meeco’s DID implementations see our DID API documentation.